royabes/egi-whitepaper/README.md

 ### 7.1 Implications for Participatory Research

-EGI represents an evolution—not a replacement—of participatory methods:
+EGI represents an evolution, not a replacement, of participatory methods:

 1. **From Extraction to Reciprocity**: Communities receive synthesized insights, not just participate in data collection
 2. **From Categories to Emergence**: Research frameworks follow rather than lead